Aliases for SPRED1 Gene

 The protein encoded by this gene is a member of the Sprouty family of proteins and is phosphorylated by tyrosine kinase in response to several growth factors.
 The encoded protein can act as a homodimer or as a heterodimer with SPRED2 to regulate activation of the MAP kinase cascade.
 Defects in this gene are a cause of neurofibromatosis type 1-like syndrome (NFLS). [provided by RefSeq, Jul 2008]

 GeneCards Summary for SPRED1 Gene

 SPRED1 (Sprouty Related EVH1 Domain Containing 1) is a Protein Coding gene.
 Diseases associated with SPRED1 include Legius Syndrome and Neurofibromatosis.
-Among its related pathways are Signaling by GPCR and RET signaling.
+Among its related pathways are RET signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein serine/threonine kinase inhibitor activity.
 An important paralog of this gene is SPRED2.

 UniProtKB/Swiss-Prot Summary for SPRED1 Gene

 Tyrosine kinase substrate that inhibits growth-factor-mediated activation of MAP kinase (By similarity).
 Negatively regulates hematopoiesis of bone marrow (By similarity).
 Inhibits fibroblast growth factor (FGF)-induced retinal lens fiber differentiation, probably by inhibiting FGF-mediated phosphorylation of ERK1/2 (By similarity).
 Attenuates actin stress fiber formation via inhibition of TESK1-mediated phosphorylation of cofilin (PubMed:18216281).
 Inhibits TGFB-induced epithelial-to-mesenchymal transition in lens epithelial cells (By similarity).